Vermont Sexual Abuse Lawsuits

 Vermont led the way for change in 2019 by making significant changes to both criminal and civil statute of limitation laws (SOLs) centered around helping survivors of sexual abuse and assault.
 In fact, it is recognized as one of the most victim-friendly states in the country.

-Criminal Statute of Limitation Laws for Vermont
+Criminal Statute of Limitations Laws for Vermont

 Vermont has eliminated all criminal SOLs associated with sexual abuse of a minor, including sexual assault of a child, trafficking, and sexual exploitation of a minor.
 For adult sexual assault, meaning someone who is 18 years or older, Vermont law allows the prosecution of the assailant up to 3 years after the offense occurred.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Vermont a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
 A score of 3 is defined as a criminal SOL eliminated for felonies only.

-Civil Statute of Limitation Laws for Vermont
+Civil Statute of Limitations Laws for Vermont

 Effective on July 1, 2019, Vermont’s new laws not only eliminated the civil SOL for survivors of child sexual abuse, but also revived all claims that were previously expired without limitation.
 The bill first passed Vermont’s House in March 2019, then unanimously passed in the Senate in May 2019.